xolanintsibande/global-water-access-2/README.md

 # 🌍 Global Access to Drinking Water (2000–2020)

-UN Sustainable Development Goal 6
+UN Sustainable Development Goal 6: Clean Water and Sanitation

+---

+## 📌 Project Summary

 This project analyzes global access to basic drinking water services between 2000 and 2020 using data from the WHO/UNICEF Joint Monitoring Programme (JMP).

-The analysis investigates how access to drinking water has changed across countries, regions, and population groups (national, rural, and urban) and evaluates global progress toward United Nations Sustainable Development Goal 6: Clean Water and Sanitation
+The analysis evaluates how access has changed across :

-## Overview

-Access to safe drinking water remains one of the most important global development challenges.
-This project analyzes global water access trends using the WHO/UNICEF Joint Monitoring Programme (JMP) dataset covering 2000–2020.

-The goal of the analysis was to investigate how access to basic drinking water services has changed over time across national, rural, and urban populations, and to evaluate progress toward United Nations Sustainable Development Goal 6 (Clean Water and Sanitation).

-This project was completed as part of the ALX Data Analytics Program and demonstrates practical data analysis skills including:

-- Data cleaning

-- Data validation

-- Feature engineering
+- National populations

-- Time-series analysis
+- Rural populations

-- Statistical analysis
+- Urban populations

-- Data visualization
+- Global regions

-- Exploratory data analysis
+It focuses on measuring progress over time and identifying inequalities in access, particularly between rural and urban populations.

 ## Dataset